Updated June 29, 2020

 W.K.
 Kellogg Foundation

-And numerous generous individual donors from across the U.S.
+And numerous generous family foundations, donor-advised funds, and individual donors from across the U.S.

 First Nations will continue to make grants directly to Native-led organizations as more funds are committed.
 To help First Nations reach more communities, donate here.